 First deep-space walk in history

-Yet, there was one more EVA left, this time is was to take place in deep space.
+Yet, there was one more EVA left, this time it was to take place in deep space.
 On August 5, Worden exited the spacecraft to collect film cassettes and the cameras.

 They were 315,000 km (196,000 mi) from Earth and away from all other celestial bodies.

-Worden has said he had trained so many times for it that he did it mechanically, and that he actually wished he had paused and appreciated the moment more.
+Worden has said he had trained so many times for it that he did it mechanically.
+Later, he wished he had paused and appreciated the moment more.

 His was the first deep-space EVA in history.